Estimated reading time: 3 minutes

 Did you know that 1 in 5 adults in the United States suffers from some form of mental illness?

-Mental disorders also affect children, the elderly, and is a major problem for the homeless population.
+Mental disorders also affect children, the elderly and are a major problem for the homeless population.
 It’s more important than ever that the country provide and maintain a strong support system for those in need of help.

-If you’re considering a career in the healthcare industry, becoming a mental health technician is an exciting opportunity.
-You’ll help doctors and psychiatrists and other professionals bring care to those suffering from mental illness.
+If you’re considering a career in the healthcare industry, becoming a Behavioral Health Assistant is an exciting opportunity.
+You’ll help doctors, psychiatrists, and other professionals bring care to those with a mental illness.

 Let’s break down some of the benefits of this important healthcare role so you can decide if this path is right for you.

-1. A Mental Health Technician Makes a Difference in Patients’ Lives
+1. A Behavioral Health Assistant Makes a Difference in Patients’ Lives

-When you become a mental health technician, you’ll be spending more time with your patients than doctors or other members of the treatment team.
+When you become a Behavioral Health Assistant, you’ll be spending more time with your patients than doctors or other treatment team members.
 A big part of your job is to carry out the treatment plans put in place by doctors and report on a patient’s condition.

 You’ll also play a vital role as a positive role model and motivating force.
 Patients will rely on you for help with medication, assisting with therapy activities, and educating them and their families about the treatment process.

-2. Mental Health Technician Job And Career Growth
+2. Behavioral Health Assistant Job And Career Growth

 Another benefit to being a technician is the knowledge and skills you’ll acquire along the way.
 This is great for your future advancement in the healthcare field.